folbert/fewbricks/docs/fields/fields.md

  solution is to shorten the field and/or brick names.

 ## Key
-Check the [FAQ](/faq/) for info on the site wide unique keys
+Check the [FAQ](/faq/) for info on the site wide unique keys.

 ## ACF settings
 All settings for fields that are available in ACF is possible to set in Fewbricks.
-No exceptions here.
 Our goal is to keep Fewbricks' code up to date with one get- and one set-function for each setting.
-The way the functions are named follow the same rules as described for [Field Groups](/field-groups/#acf-settings).
+The way the functions are named follow the same rules as described for [Field Groups](/field-groups/#acf-settings) with functions named setSettingsName() and getSettingsName().

+The code does not do any checks to make sure that values being sent to the setter functions are correct.
+This is since ACF may suddenly allow for some new value which Fewbricks should accept without the code having to be updated.

 ### Quick example